BetweenWalls/PD2-Singleplayer/README.md

 * set the number of sockets with runes #1-6 based on the number of the rune used
 * roll specific corruption modifiers with Angelic Orb and a rune: runes #1-10 are for low-tier mods, runes #11-20 are for mid-tier mods, and runes #21-30 are for high-tier mods

-In addition to the "testing" modpack, this collection also includes modpacks that are meant to be used for normal gameplay.
-[Modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) can be anywhere between minimalist (only adding minor quality-of-life features and fixing bugs) and being practically entire mods in their own right, with complete balance overhauls or additional gameplay features.

 If you've made your own PD2 modpack and would like it to be available here, I'd be glad to add it.

 ## Feedback
-If you would like to improve this collection with additional items, or just want to share feedback about how it could be improved, you can message me on reddit ([u/BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls)) or discord (@BetweenWalls#2390).
+If you would like to improve this collection with additional items, or just want to share feedback about how it could be improved, you can message me on reddit ([u/BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls)) or discord (@BetweenWalls).
 You can also just open an [issue](https://github.com/BetweenWalls/PD2-Singleplayer/issues) here.

 Potential Improvements:
 * Testing charms with individual corruption stats or other stats with more granular values